 A close-up of the track retaining ring is offered in this photo.
 During tests, tanks tended to shed tracks at the sprocket due to dirt buildup and quick turns.
 Fixes for this problem included the track retaining ring, increasing track tension, a mud scraper for the drive sprocket and a sprocket hub with mud chute cutouts, and steel plates welded to the hull to keep the tracks aligned and to prevent tracks from coming off to the inside.
 (Photo by Richard S. Eshleman.)

 More details of the track retaining ring are provided here.
+The ring weighed 90lb (40kg) and was secured by eleven 30mm nuts torqued to 150-180lb-ft.
 The road wheel hubs have been painted on this tank.

 This image highlights the evacuation holes in the drive sprocket as well as the mud scraper.

 A second view of the mud scraper and one of the guidance blocks is provided here.
+The four 30mm bolts securing the scraper were torqued to 320-350lb-ft.
 The guidance block can be seen just to the inside of the track end connectors.
 Another guide that wraps around the rear of the final drive is hidden by the track and sprocket ring.

 The guidance block not visible in the image above can just be seen emerging from under the rear fender.